redis/jedis/docs/redisjson.md

 Jedis supports [RedisJSON](https://oss.redis.com/redisjson/) and [RediSearch](https://oss.redis.com/redisearch/).

 The latest versions of RedisJSON let you store, manipulate, index, and query JSON.
- To
-use these features with Jedis, you'll need to use the `UnifiedJedis` interface.
+To use these features with Jedis, you'll need to use the `UnifiedJedis` interface or a sub-class of it.
-See the [RedisJSON Jedis Quick Start](docs/redisjson.md) for details.

 Let's see how this works.